Cathro History, Family Crest & Coats of Arms

 The surname Cathro was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat in their territories of Strcathro.
 The Pictish influence on Scottish history diminished after Kenneth Macalpine became King of all Scotland.
 But those east coast families still played an important role in government and were more accessible to Government than their western highland counterparts.
 Allegiances were important to Scottish middle age survival.
 Later they held a family seat at Perth when William Cathraw was a businessman in 1509.

-Important Dates for the Cathro family
+Early History of the Cathro family

 This web page shows only a small excerpt of our Cathro research.
 Another 77 words (6 lines of text) covering the years 174 and 1745 are included under the topic Early Cathro History in all our PDF Extended History products and printed products wherever possible.